RYGhub/funkwhale/docs/installation/debian.rst

     curl -L -o config/.env "https://code.eliotberriot.com/funkwhale/funkwhale/raw/|version|/deploy/env.prod.sample"

-You can then edit it: the file is heavily commented, and the most relevant configuration options are mentionned at the top of the file.
+You can then edit it: the file is heavily commented, and the most relevant configuration options are mentioned at the top of the file.

 Especially, populate the ``DATABASE_URL`` and ``CACHE_URL`` values based on how you configured your PostgreSQL and Redis servers in